Implementing graphs as triple ranges

 - subgraphs can also be captured (useful for ‘quoting’)

-(useful for retaining graph order for e.g. signing, and handling ordered collections without requiring an ordered collection type) - the number of statements in a graph is implicitly stored (endid - startid)
+- the order of the graph is preserved (useful for retaining graph order for e.g. signing, and handling ordered collections without requiring an ordered collection type)

 Disadvantages:

 - Cant use a UNIQUE(s,p,o,g) index to assert that the same statement doesnt occur twice in a graph.
+(Is this a problem? not really - can put up with duplicates)

-(or could lease a block of ids or segregate the id space) - Store size limited by length of id field.
+- Graphs can only be asserted one at a time. (or could lease a block of ids or segregate the id space)

-(actually I suspect other factors will limit scalability before this, and it could be made 64 bit) - Queries involving SOURCE become more tricky to implement internally.
+- Store size limited by length of id field. (actually I suspect other factors will limit scalability before this, and it could be made 64 bit)

-(well, not without re-allocating ids or maybe using a cluster field in the graph table or something)
+- Can't add triples to an existing graph (well, not without re-allocating ids or maybe using a cluster field in the graph table or something)

 Hmmm… Subgraphs and preserved ordering are compelling advantages - this is sounding like a good tradeoff to me…